 4-year old classes are Monday through Friday from 8:00 – 3:00.
 Extended Day is available for Pre-K students.

-Children must be at least 3 or 4 years old by September 30 of the current school year to be eligible for their respective class.
+Children must be 4 years old by September 30 of the current school year to be eligible for their respective class.
 Students must be fully potty trained.
 Pull Ups are NOT allowed.

 For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director, or call the Front Office at 703.356.1508.